-The United States of America Emergency Management Agency, the National Weather Service, and other Federal cooperative agencies have an extensive river and weather monitoring system and provide flood watch and warning information to the school and community via radio, television, Internet, and telephone.
-In the event of a flood, the Principal/School Incident Commander will activate the School EOP.
+The East Baton Rouge Parish Emergency Management Agency, the National Weather Service, and other Federal cooperative agencies have an extensive river and weather monitoring system and provide flood watch and warning information to the school and community via radio, television, Internet, and telephone.
+In the event of a flood, the Principal/Incident Commander will activate the District EOP.